Dani3lSun/apex-plugin-dropzone/README.md

 ## Changelog

+#### 2.2.3 - Fixed displaying of special characters #39 / some server side code improvements

 #### 2.2.2 - Updated Dropzone framework to 5.3.0

 #### 2.2.1 - server side waiting: use custom procedure instead of APEX_UTIL.PAUSE (thus only full seconds are possible)